Why Herbert Armstrong

 "But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies..."
 (II Pet.
 2:1).

-2 The incest story was exposed in Ambassador Report #14, December 1980 ("HWA incest allegations not denied"); AR#27, April 1984 ("HWA confesses to incest"); AR#40, March 1988 ("strong evidence of HWA's incestuous relationship with his daughter Dorothy during the early '40s") and AR#68, April 1998 ("HWA incest again confirmed").
+2 The incest story was exposed in Ambassador Report #14, December 1980 ("HWA incest allegations not denied"); AR#27, April 1984 ("HWA confesses to incest"); AR#40, March 1988 ("strong evidence of HWA's incestuous relationship with his daughter Dorothy during the early `40s") and AR#68, April 1998 ("HWA incest again confirmed").
 The AR brings out that Herbert Armstrong never sued David Robinson for publishing his book, and never did any of the members of Armstrong's family.
 The Ambassador Report may be viewed online.
 (Note: Please be aware that the AR is now posted on an atheist website.)
-Dorothy married Vern Mattson in 1943.
-She drifted away from the WCG around 1951.
+Dorothy married Vern Mattson in 1943, drifted away from the WCG around 1951, and died May 10, 2010.
 Read the reply to: Herbert Armstrong's Daughters (letter to ESN).
-More info about the incest can be found in Herbie's Secret Sins: Hearsay vs. Proof (correspondence between former WCG member and the author of Daughter of Babylon, The True History of the Worldwide Church of God)
+More info about the incest can be found in Herbie's Secret Sins: Hearsay vs. Proof (correspondence between former WCG member and the author of Daughter of Babylon, The True History of the Worldwide Church of God).
+UPDATE: Shocking Words That Herbert Armstrong Told His Daughter Dorothy (covers Vern Mattson's words which corroborate the story).

 The incest is also mentioned several times in the New Times Los Angeles article, "Honey, I Shrunk the Church," December 4, 1997.